Sign up to the Kings Place newsletter to find out first about our events.

 Who better to take us on this epic journey than Dutch maestro Pieter Wispelwey, and the questing young pianist Alasdair Beatson: two visionary artists whose fiery focus promises to ignite these indelible masterpieces.

-Please note, this concert has an approximate running time of 2.5 hours including two intervals.
+Please note, this concert has an approximate running time of 3 hours including an interval.

 Pieter Wispelwey and Alasdair Beatson play Beethoven’s Cello Sonata No. 3 in A, Op.
 69: